orchestron-orchestrator/sorespo/docs/tutorials/run-on-codespaces.md

 ## Starting the SORESPO Network

-In the Terminal window go into the `/workspaces/sorespo/test/quicklab-srl` directory and start the tutorial:
+Go into the `/workspaces/sorespo/test/quicklab-srl` directory and start the tutorial:
 ```shell
 cd test/quicklab-srl
 make tutorial